 Our operations are conducted from our principal executive office in Tempe, Arizona.
 We have no offices or employees internationally.
 However, our U.S.-based sales force works to secure contracts to supply our products in U.S. and foreign markets.
-As of December 31, 2017, we had existing sales contracts or warranty service obligations in the U.S. and 10 foreign countries.
-When our products are introduced into an international market, it is either pursuant to a contract directly with a customer located in the foreign country, or pursuant to a contract between our company and a U.S. government agency (such as the Department of State or the United States Army).
+As of December 31, 2018, we have performed sales contracts and warranty service obligations in the U.S. and 29 foreign countries.
+When our products are introduced into an international market, it is either pursuant to a contract directly with a customer located in the foreign country, or pursuant to a contract between our company and a U.S. government agency (such as the Department of State-).
 In the latter instance, our customer is the relevant U.S. government agency.
 The government agency may then distribute our products to third parties within the particular country.